ihatenodejs/modules/README.md

 This is my first project which uses `bun`.

 Modules does **NOT** host the modules themselves, and only provides downloads to third-party sources.
-It's database is open source, and is the `apps.json` and `modules.json` files.
+Its database is open source, and is the `apps.json` and `modules.json` files.

 Unless a module is labeled `SelfHost`, I am not hosting the file in question.